 OpenAI, which typically stores interactions with ChatGPT, introduced a feature to disable chat history following privacy violation concerns.
 However, the data is still retained for 30 days, posing a risk of unintentional exposure.
 Such practices can lead to legal issues under regulations like GDPR, not to mention ethical dilemmas, privacy breaches, significant fines, and damage to the company’s reputation.
 This scenario highlights the importance of ensuring that user data input into AI systems is managed ethically and legally, maintaining customer trust and compliance.

-2. Disregard of Copyright and IP Laws
+2. Disregard of Copyright and IP laws

 A significant AI privacy risk for businesses is the disregard for copyright and intellectual property (IP) laws.
 AI models frequently pull training data from diverse web sources, often using copyrighted material without proper authorization.